ZakariaElKhaldi/PFE-Gestion-Scolaire/README.md

 1. Check that the uploads directory exists and has write permissions
 2. Verify the file size is within limits
 3. Ensure you're authenticated before attempting uploads

+### Feedback Submission Issues
+1. Make sure all feedback fields (course, rating, comment) are filled out
+2. Check that the API client is properly configured to use the correct base URL
+3. Verify that you have the necessary permissions (student role) to submit feedback
+4. **Auto-enrollment now activated**: Students will now be automatically enrolled in courses when submitting feedback
+5. If you see a "You have already submitted feedback for this course" error, you can only submit one feedback per course

 ## Contributing